 Leadership Standard 1 -Builds and sustains relationships to foster the success of students and staff 1.
 Exemplary Administrators consistently build and sustain relationships to foster the success of students and staff.
 The school staff is fully engaged in relationship building through collaboration, internal and external communication, and building trust with staff, students, families, and community stakeholders.
-2. Operational Administrators regularly build and sustain relationships to foster the success of students and staff. √ 3.
+2. Operational Administrators regularly build and sustain relationships to foster the success of students and staff. \checkmark 3.
 Emerging Administrators sometimes build relationships to foster the success of students and staff.
 4. Not Evident Administrators seldom, if ever, build relationships to foster the success of students and staff.

 Leadership Standard 2 -Initiates and manages change to improve staff performance and student learning 1.
-Exemplary Administrators, the school leadership team, and other teacher leaders initiate and sustain change to improve staff performance and student learning.
-Administrators, the school leadership team, and other teacher leaders create a sense of urgency for change and effectively communicate a common vision.
+Exemplary Administrators, the school leadership team, and other teacher leaders initiate and sustain change to improve staff performance and student learning. √ Administrators, the school leadership team, and other teacher leaders create a sense of urgency for change and effectively communicate a common vision.
 2. Operational Administrators and the school leadership team initiate and sustain change to improve staff performance and student learning.
 The principal provides an appropriate balance of pressure and support to manage the change process for desired results.
-3. Emerging Administrators initiate change to improve staff performance and student learning but ✓ do not sustain the change, remove barriers, or both.
+3. Emerging Administrators initiate change to improve staff performance and student learning but do not sustain the change, remove barriers, or both.
 4. Not Evident Administrators initiate few, if any, changes that impact staff performance and student learning.

-Leadership Standard 3 -Uses systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices 1.
+Leadership Otenderd 2 I have a set on a set of the still a second station of a second station of the second st we straight and Leadership Standard 3 -Uses systems to ensure effective implementation of curriculum, assessment, instructi and professional learni 1.
 Exemplary The principal and other school leaders continually use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
 The principal and other school leaders have a comprehensive knowledge and understanding of the best practices for curriculum, assessment, instruction, and professional learning.
-2. Operational The principal and other school leaders often use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
-3. Emerging The principal and other school leaders occasionally use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices. √ 4.
-Not Evident The principal and other school leaders rarely, if ever, use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
+2. Operational The principal and other school leaders often use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices. \checkmark 3.
+Emerging The principal and other school leaders occasionally use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
+4. Not Evident The principal and other school leaders rarely, if ever, use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.

 Leadership Standard 4 -Uses processes to systematically analyze data to improve student achievement 1.
 Exemplary Extensive, comprehensive processes, including root cause analysis, are used consistently to analyze data (e.g., multiple sources of data: classroom, grade level, departmental, and subgroup, perception data) to improve student achievement.
-2. Operational Numerous processes are used frequently to analyze data (e.g., multiple sources of data: classroom, grade level, departmental, and subgroup, perception data) to improve student achievement.
-3. Emerging Some processes are in place and used occasionally to analyze data to improve student achievement. √ 4.
-Not Evident Few, if any, processes are in place to analyze data to improve student achievement.
+2. Operational Numerous processes are used frequently to analyze data (e.g., multiple sources of data: classroom, grade level, departmental, and subgroup, perception data) to improve student achievement. ~ 3.
+Emerging Some processes are in place and used occasionally to analyze data to improve student achievement.
+4. Not Evident Few, if any, processes are in place to analyze data to improve student achievement.